open-forest-observatory/automate-metashape/docs/step-workflow-implementation-plan.md

 A lightweight Python script runs once per workflow to:
 1. Read all mission config YAML files
-2. Extract `project.run_name` from each config (this will be used as the mission identifier and to override the config's run_name via CLI)
+2. Extract `project.project_name` from each config (this will be used as the mission identifier and to override the config's project_name via CLI)
 3. Apply translation logic above for each mission
 4. Read `gpu_enabled` parameters to determine node type for GPU-capable steps (defaulting to `true` if omitted)
 5. Output a JSON array of missions with step-level enabled flags and node types